|The reliable and flexible window manager for KDE Plasma Desktops, now with effects!|

 - 4 Using with small screens (eg Netbooks)

 - Improved efficiency

-KWin (pronounced "kwin" in one word) is the window manager for the KDE Plasma Desktop.
+KWin (pronounced "kay-win") is the window manager for the KDE Plasma Desktop.
 It gives you complete control over your windows, making sure they're not in the way but aid you in your task.
 It paints the window decoration, the bar on top of every window with (configurable) buttons like close, maximize and minimize.
 It also handles placing of windows and switching between them.

 KWin supports compositing, which means using 3D effects for handling your windows.
 This can make window management smoother, easier, more efficient and more natural.
 It’s hardware requirements are very modest and pretty much every reasonably modern system since 2002 supports it.
 There are still some issues with certain hardware, more info about that can be found on techbase

 Click with your right mouse button on a window decoration or use System Settings to access the new and easier configuration of KWin.
 Here you can enable effects to more efficiently manage your windows.
 You can for example use the Present Windows as the effect for window switching.
 Instead of showing you icons or very small previews of your applications, it arranges them in a grid so you can quickly choose the right one.
 Just use the Alt-Tab keysequence and keep the Alt key pressed.
 You can now use tab to switch through the windows or just activate the right one using the mouse.
 Hitting Alt-Tab keys quickly will show you the next window in the queue, just like it used to.